farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 To play Charge, you need:

 - Copies of the [Charge RPG Character Sheet](/documents/charge-rpg/character-sheet.pdf)
-- A pile of index cards
+- A pile of index cards or small pieces of paper to draw things on.
 - A set of six-sided dice.
 At least 6 would be ideal.
 - A bunch of awesome people to play with.
 Usually 2 to 5 people should do the trick.
 More than that could prove to be difficult.